 Elevated BAC Levels After Driving

-An attorney could use a rising BAC defense for your DUI case to show you were within legal limits while behind the wheel and before you took a test measuring your BAC.
-In California, the standard legal BAC limit for adult drivers is 0.08%.
-However, lower limits apply in certain cases, such as 0.04% for commercial drivers and 0.01% for drivers under 21, the legal drinking age.
+A defense attorney could use a rising BAC defense for your DUI case to show you were within legal limits while behind the wheel and before you took a test measuring your BAC.

 Inaccurate Field Sobriety Tests

-Many police officers use field sobriety tests (FSTs) to determine whether a driver is impaired by alcohol or drugs.
+Many police officers use field sobriety tests (FSTs) to determine a driver’s level of impairment due to alcohol or drugs.
 However, there are issues with FSTs.
 Someone can fail a test even when sober.

 Common reasons include: